ibm-messaging/mq-aws/drbd/part_1/README.md

 1. managing where an instance of a queue manager runs
 2. making sure that the appropriate data is available to the queue manager

-This sample assumes that a queue manager is stopped and started manually, and uses [DRBD(R)](https://www.drbd.org/en/) to replicate data between Linux systems.
+This sample is the first in a series that uses [DRBD(R)](https://www.drbd.org/en/) to replicate data between Linux systems.
+It assumes that a queue manager is stopped and started manually, so is more of an approach to DR than HA, but later samples will show how to automate the failover of a queue manager.

 This version of the sample creates three Ubuntu Virtual Servers, one in each Availability Zone of an AWS region.
 Using three instances ensures that if one